nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

 Parse tree

 Decorated parse tree
+    - attributes attached to tree
+    - computed based on rules associated with CFG

 YACC is based on this formalism, so let's dig in

 Attribute & computation rules are associated with CFG rules

+G = A   { G.len = A.len }
+A = a   { A.len = 1 }
+A = a A { A.len = 1 + A1.len }

+{ s | s in (a|b)+ and num_s(s)=num_b(s) }

+Let's work up the attribute grammar

+a) Start with CFG [[ note it may not be "the language" ]]

+b) Determine attributes

+c) Add the rules

+d) Test it abb

+Do you know how to convert a decimal string to a decimal integer?
+Reading left to right?

+- when we go to next digit, multiply number by 10 and add another digit.

+If it is right to left?

+- when we go to next digit, multiply next digit by 10^index and add digit.

+Binary to int left to right

+- complecated
+- S = A
+- A = 1
+- A = 0
+- A = 1A
+- A = 0A
+- Value X 2 + (1 or 0)
+- 110 equals 6
+- 1101 equals 13

+Binary to int right to left

+- simple